philipturner/metal-benchmarks/README.md

 # Metal Benchmarks

 Black-box test suite to measure microarchitectural details of the M1 GPU.
 These details include latencies for each ALU assembly instruction, threadgroup memory bandwidth, and the number of unique instruction pipelines.
-These will enable evidence-based reasoning about performance on the M1 GPU.
+This information will enable evidence-based reasoning about performance on the M1 GPU.
+This repository also compares M1 to the AMD and Nvidia microarchitectures.

-## Overview of the M1 GPU Architecture
+## Layout of an M1 GPU Core

 TODO